-Why is it important to teach your kids about money when they’re young?
+Why is it important to teach your kids about money when they are young?
 How do you teach your kids about money in a day and age where everything is moving digital?
 I still have an 11 and 13-year-old at home who I need to educate on spending, saving, and investing.
-I’ve found a great tool that anyone can use to teach their kids about money—Greenlight.
+I have found a great tool that anyone can use to teach their kids about money—Greenlight.
 Learn all about it in this episode of Best in Wealth!

 Outline of This Episode